BostonGlobe/slush-globeapp/templates/README.md

 - To get the latest copy, run `node copy.js` in root
 - This will update **src/data/copy.json** which is handlebars pulls from

 If the data is too sensitive or a google doc is overkill, you can update **src/data/copy.json** directly.

+#### SEO and Analytics
-The following snippet is a bare minimum needed to fill out the basic information for seo and analytics:
+The following snippet is a bare minimum needed to fill out the basic information for seo and analytics.
+If you are using a [Google Doc](#google-doc), you can add this in there.
+Otherwise, put the following code in `src/data/copy.json`.

 ```
 {